Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Black hole perturbation theory: asymptotically-flat space-times

 \subsection{Kerr black hole}

-For gravitational perturbations of a Kerr metric, as was done for the Schwarzschild BH, we consider changes to the metric tensor (Eq.~(\ref{metric tensor})) and the associated Einstein field equations expanded to first order in $h_{\mu\nu}$.
-The derivation is given in Ref.~\cite{teukolsky1973perturbations} using the Newman-Penrose formalism, which enables a separability of variables to be achieved in the perturbation equations despite the absence of spherical symmetry.
+For gravitational perturbations of a Kerr metric, as was done for the Schwarzschild BH, we consider changes to the metric tensor (Eq.~(\ref{metric tensor})).
+The derivation was undertaken in Ref.~\cite{1973ApJ...185..635T} using the Newman-Penrose formalism, which enabled a separability of variables in the perturbation equations in spite of the absence of spherical symmetry.

-The separated, source-free (vacuum) equations for perturbations of a Kerr BH by fields of ``spin weight'' $s$ are obtained from considering the fields separated in spherical co-ordinates according to~\cite{teukolsky1973perturbations}:
+The separated, source-free (vacuum) equations for perturbations of a Kerr BH by fields of ``spin weight'' $s$ are obtained by considering the field quantity $\psi$, separated in spherical coordinates according to~\cite{1973ApJ...185..635T}: